-6.5 The Hub Station is not expected to be open before 2030.
-Although the government's IRP confirmed that a station for HS2 would not proceed at Toton, a new railway station could still be delivered at the site, subject to public and private sector funding.
-However, it will This would encourage inward investment bringing significant benefits in terms of sustainable transport and economic development.
-[B5]
+6.4 Although the government's IRP confirmed that a station for HS2 would not proceed at Toton, a new railway station could still be delivered at the site, subject to public and private sector funding.
+This would encourage inward investment bringing significant benefits in terms of sustainable transport and economic development.

-6.6 The Green Belt washas been amended to allow for the a Hub Station for HS2 and an adjoining mixed-use development including housing, employment uses and a potential NET extension.
-[B6]
+6.5 The Green Belt was amended to allow for a Hub Station for HS2 and an adjoining mixed-use development including housing, employment uses and a potential NET extension.